cnnrbrn/noroff-programming-foundations-content/module-2/ma.md

 ## Submission

 -   All your answers should be in the `js/script.js` file.
--   You can submit only this file (zipped) or all the files from the repo (also zipped)
+-   You can submit only this file (zipped) or all the files from the repo (also zipped).
 -   Write your answers with a comment above each answer indicating the question number:

 ```js